devloperhs14/askPDF/README.md

-# askPDF
+# askPDF 📄
-A simple rag based pdf question answering system
+A simple rag based pdf question answering system that run on local!

 ## Table of Contents